Skip to main content

 /api/v1/orders β†’ Order Service

-β€’ Routes requests to different backend services based on URL path prefixes
+β€’ Routes requests to different backends based on URL path prefixes

-β€’ simplifies service isolation under a single domain.
+β€’ the simplest and most common routing strategy, enabling service isolation under a single domain

 Header-based routing